 "Temperance Societies Flourished in Missouri a Century Ago."

 Missouri Historical Review 46 (January 1952): 147-149.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books both about the history of women’s clubs and societies in Missouri as well as publications generated by these organizations.
 The best means to search for women’s societies is with the subject term “Women -- Societies and Clubs”.
 For a more specific search on women in Missouri, simply add the subject term “Missouri” to your search.

 - Emily Newell Blair - Emily Newell Blair was a prominent suffragist, writer, activist, and elected official.
 She worked throughout her life to help women gain the right to vote as well as exercise their political power.

 - Edna Fischel Gellhorn - Edna Fischel Gellhorn was a suffragist, civic leader, and reformer who helped found the National League of Women Voters.
 She dedicated her life to helping and serving others through her work as a social and political activist.